empathyco/x/packages/x-adapter-platform/README.md

   [`QuerySuggestionsResponse`](https://github.com/empathyco/x/blob/main/packages/x-types/src/response/query-suggestions-response.model.ts)

 The `QuerySuggestions` endpoint returns suggestions based on a query.
-For example, for the query "trousers" we could have "trousers summer, trousers grey, trousers men, trousers woman...." as query suggestions.
+For example, for the query "trousers" we could have "denim trousers, cargo trousers, chino trousers, etc..." as query suggestions.

 ```ts